nulLeeKH/mbed-braille-conversion-unit/README.md

 ## About

-Braille conversion device which developed by "Seoul Hardware Hackathon" in 2019.
+The braille conversion device which developed by "Seoul Hardware Hackathon" in 2019.

 ## H/W Spec